 It may be hard for a lot of country music lovers to fathom, but we’re nearing the end of Kenny Rogers’s touring days.
 Rogers is in the midst of a farewell tour, and we’re now less than two months away from his final show.
-That show will be held at the Casino Ballroom in Hampton, New Hampshire, and should of course be a special event.
+That show will be held at the Casino Ballroom in Hampton, New Hampshire, and should of course be a special event, going here will be tricky if you don’t plan ahead.
 It’s not a massive venue, but it will be an intimate setting where a small number of loyal fans will get to see hear the last notes Rogers ever plays on a stage.

 It’s impossible to say what those notes will be, but it’s a decent bet that the last words will be, ”There’ll be time enough for counting, when the dealin’s done.”
 Those are the final words to “The Gambler,” probably the most famous Rogers track of all time, and certainly an appropriate ending to a finale show at a Casino Ballroom.